-Starting a business with nothing may sound a bit romantic and cool.
-But behind the cool “look at what I’m accomplishing” factor there are the realities of limited human resources, tight budgets, little or no growth capital.
+Starting a business with nothing may sound romantic.
+But behind the cool “look at what I’m accomplishing” factor you must face the realities of limited human resources, tight budgets, and little or no growth capital.

-Yet, bootstrapped companies surface all the time.
-There are enough success stories to make it a very viable option for starting your next business.
+Yet, there are enough success stories to make bootstrapping a viable option for starting your next business.

 First Law of Bootstrapping: Focus on Profits

 Bootstrapping requires a very different mindset from the management mindset in a venture-funded or angel-funded company.
 Bootstrapped companies must focus on profits to keep on going.
-They have no outside investment dollars to spend — no ready pile of money they can tap into.
-Bootstrapped companies can’t afford to waste money.
-They must make money, if they are to survive.
-The profits they make are what fund the business.
+They have no outside investment dollars to spend — no ready pile of money to buy whatever they want.
+They must make money if they are to survive.
+Profits are the one way to keep funding the business.

-When you have outside funding, the mindset and behavior of those running the company will be very different.
+When you have outside funding, your mindset and behavior will be very different.
 Outside investors are looking for high growth and an exit strategy.
-They want to make a return on their money as fast as they can.
-They will push growth at a loss in the early years, marching toward that payoff when they can cash out.
+They want to make a return on their capital as fast as they can.
+They may push growth at a loss in the early years, marching toward that payoff when they can cash out.

 A bootstrapped entrepreneur, on the other hand, is typically in it for the long haul.
-Yes, a bootstrapped business may be acquired by another business.
-But usually bootstrapped businesses expect to be around for a long time, slowly and quietly growing as they go about their business.
+Usually the founding entrepreneur expects to be around for a long time, slowly and quietly growing.

-And for that, a bootstrapper needs to develop paying customers.
+And for that, a bootstrapper needs to deliver value and develop paying customers.
 He or she has to be able to make payroll, pay the bills, and still fund the company’s growth — all from the money the company earns.